Omerktn/fastText-iterative/README.md

  #### Example

  Let's say you have a big model with 100 dimension.
-First, create a precomputed nn file using the command mentioned above.
+First, create a precomputed nn file using the command mentioned above (This is optional but saves time in multiple uses).
 In order to create a 60 dimension model with using the distillation method, run:

  ```
  $ ./fasttext skipgram -input ./your_data -output ./small_model_dim60 -dim 60 -distillFrom ./models/my_big_model_dim100.bin -precomputedNN ./nnfiles/my_big_model_dim100.nn